 GeneCards Summary for ATP5F1B Gene

 ATP5F1B (ATP Synthase F1 Subunit Beta) is a Protein Coding gene.
 Diseases associated with ATP5F1B include Gallbladder Benign Neoplasm and Gallbladder Adenoma.
-Among its related pathways are Metabolism of proteins and Pathways of neurodegeneration - multiple diseases.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Mitochondrial protein import.
 An important paralog of this gene is ATP5F1A.